openpharma/clinsight/README.md

 ## Learn more

-The application can be customized for any study using a metadata Excel file (see `vignette('Metadata')`), that controls which data will be shown in where in the application.
-For more information on how to fully set up ClinSight with custom data, see `vignette('clinsight')`.
+The application is easily customized to any study using a metadata file (see `vignette('Metadata')`), that configures how the data will be presented in the application.
+For more information on how to fully set up `ClinSight` with your organization’s data, see `vignette('clinsight')`.